alarner/howhap-middleware/README.md

 let app = express();

-// Pass in the preset list of errors and an array of status
+// Pass in the option argument to customize the behavior
-// codes that you would like to trigger an error log entry
+// of the middleware.
+Alternatively you can pass in nothing
-// on the server.
-Alternatively you can pass in nothing. app.use(howhap({availableErrors: errors, logCodes: [500]}));
+// and use the default behavior. app.use(howhap(options));

 ```